khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 ![Finnhub](https://user-images.githubusercontent.com/46355364/207832601-62007d95-410c-4d03-a5a3-b177d1894a4c.png)

-Add this key to the OpenBB Terminal by entering:
+Add this key to the Finance Analysis by entering:

 ```console
 /keys/finnhub REPLACE_WITH_KEY